Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Basics.md

 X = np.c_[np.ones(X.shape[0]), X] # little trick to add vector of 1's
 y = np.array(weight_data)
 ```
+> **Technical note:** I add the vector of ones so we can find the intercept.
+Without this step, only the parameters associated with the features are returned.

 Next, let's create a function to find the parameters.
 Pay special attention because this is the key bit of code; this is where the magic happens.
 ```